 • Even if they are “drug savvy” they don’t understand addiction well

-• Teens don’t plan ahead and underestimate the consequences of their actions
+• Teenagers don’t plan ahead and underestimate the consequences of their actions

 So, remain confident when talking to your teen.
 You are the best person for the job!

 And the sooner the better.
-Don’t wait to have the conversation with your teen.
+Don’t wait to have a conversation with your teen.
 The longer your teen is on the road to addiction, the more damage is being done to them.
 Did you know that while abusing substances your teen stops maturing?
 Their brain is being damaged by what they are using, and their dependence on the substances becomes stronger.
-Not to mention the guilt and shame they feel is likely deepening which reinforces their addiction.
+Not to mention the guilt and shame they feel is likely deepening and reinforcing their addiction.

 You may also choose to search their belongings or spaces to help you figure out what is going on.
 Be prepared to explain your reasons for a search though.
 Whether you let them know beforehand or not, they are not going to be happy, but you can tell them that you are concerned for their health and safety.
 And don’t forget to check their cell phone or digital devices and social media.
 Are their recent messages or posts hinting toward drug use?